gbelbe/my-tech-notes/content/Notes Tech/OpenWRT.md

 The downside of this solution is that if the server you’re using to verify your internet connection is down or refuses pings, then you’ll be causing interruptions in your home network every 5 minutes.

-Talking to the ISP about this issue was something I considered as well.
-Then I remembered that it took me 1.5 months of fighting chatbots and repeating the same information to different customer care agents to use my own modem that’s identical to the one the ISP uses.
-That’s a hell no from me.

 ---

-**